Zarkana/RedFin/README.md

 6. validate each list of values against the inputted parameters

 ### Implementation Details
+1. Decided to use C# and Selenium as I have most recently used both to perform web automation
-1. Decided to start on the home page and navigate to the property search page as I didn't know whether we could start on the property search URL
+2. Decided to start on the home page and navigate to the property search page as I didn't know whether we could start on the property search URL
-2. I didn't know whether we were supposed to handle cases where the results where more than 1 page worth of houses, and so I opted to just support the pagination and traverse each page
+3. I didn't know whether we were supposed to handle cases where the results where more than 1 page worth of houses, and so I opted to just support the pagination and traverse each page
-3. At the beginning I decided to create a BasePage and BaseTest to inherit from just in case I wanted to share functionality and also just for forward thinking sake
+4. At the beginning I decided to create a BasePage and BaseTest to inherit from just in case I wanted to share functionality and also just for forward thinking sake
-4. I decided to create two helper methods (getWebElement, getWebElements) in the BasePage to help with getting IWebElements it helps with dealing with stale elements
+5. I decided to create two helper methods (getWebElement, getWebElements) in the BasePage to help with getting IWebElements it helps with dealing with stale elements
-5. I used "Thread.Sleep(1000)" a few times to deal with some stale element exceptions, I realize there is a more elegant way of handling this, but in the interest of time I decided to just do what worked consistently and will pursue more elegant solutions utilizing explicit waits in the future
+6. I used "Thread.Sleep(1000)" a few times to deal with some stale element exceptions, I realize there is a more elegant way of handling this, but in the interest of time I decided to just do what worked consistently and will pursue more elegant solutions utilizing explicit waits in the future
-6. In cases where beds or baths were not provided in the listing I simply let it pass since the filter _should_ be allowing those results through
+7. In cases where beds or baths were not provided in the listing I simply let it pass since the filter _should_ be allowing those results through